stiofanEimeid/the-online-cookbook/testing.md

 Users may only add recipes if they are logged in.
 Users who attempt to add recipes without logging in by using the add recipe url will be asked to login or register to add recipes.
 Users who are logged in may add recipes from the link in the side navigation bar or from the link in their account under the 'My Recipes' tab.

 They will be required to complete a number of fields including recipe name, recipe description, meal type, cuisine, cooking time, preparation time, number of people the recipe serves, steps, ingredients, dietary information and finally recipe image.
 All these fields are required except for recipe description, image and dietary information (although the latter merely equates to no special dietary information).
 All recipes must have at least one step or ingredient.
+Users may only include a maximum of 30 ingredients and 30 steps.

 If a user attempts to submit a form without filling one or more of the required fields, the form will not submit and they will be asked to provide input for the empty required fields.
 I tested this feature with recipes I myself inputted to the database.
 I then made sure the correct information appeared in the database through MongoDB Atlas.

 #### Editing Recipes

 Users may only update/edit the recipes they have authored.
 In order to do this they must navigate to the recipe's individual recipe page where they will be given the option to edit the recipe(along with the option to delete the recipe.)
-In order to test this feature, I visited the same recipe page as a visitor, a logged in user and logged in as the recipe's author.
-The option only appeared when logged in as the recipe's author, as intended.
-I repeated this process with other recipes with different author accounts.
+In order to test this feature, I visited the same recipe page as a visitor, a logged-in user who was not the author and logged-in as the recipe's author.
+The option only appeared when logged in as the recipe's author, as intended.I repeated this process with other recipes with different author accounts.

 If a visitor to the site who is not logged in attempts to view the edit recipe page with a recipe id in the url, they will be asked to sign in to edit their recipes or register an account.
-If a logged in user who is not the author tries this action, they will instead see an error message telling them they may only delete their own recipes.
+If a logged-in user who is not the author tries this action, they will instead see an error message telling them they may only delete their own recipes.

-When user's decide to edit their recipe, they will be taken to a page that mirrors the page they used to add the recipe with all the same fields now filled with the values they inputted when adding the recipe.
-All fields are required apart from recipe description, recipe image and recipe dietary requirements.
-Users may delete all but one of the recipes steps and/or ingredients.
+When users decide to edit their recipe, they will be taken to a page that mirrors the page they used to add the recipe with all the same fields now filled with the values they inputted when adding the recipe.
+All fields are required apart from recipe description, recipe image and dietary requirements.
+Users may delete all but one of the steps and ingredients.
 Once the user is happy with their changes, they may submit the recipe.
 A note is made of when the edit took place and contained in the recipe document.
 If a user removes any of the required values and attempts to submit the updated recipe, the form will not submit.
 Instead they will be pointed to the empty required fields and asked for input.
 This process was carried out for each recipe in the database.

 #### Deleting Recipes

 Users may only delete the recipes they have themselves authored.
 In order to do this they must navigate to the recipe's individual recipe page where they will be given the option to delete the recipe (along with the option to edit the recipe) and asked to confirm this decision through a modal.
-In order to test this feature, I visited the same recipe page as a visitor, a logged in user and logged in as the recipe's author.
+In order to test this feature, I visited the same recipe page as a visitor, a logged-in user who was not the author and logged-in as the recipe's author.
 The option only appeared when logged in as the recipe's author, as intended.
 I repeated this with other recipes with different author accounts.

 Once I had chosen to delete a recipe, I made sure it had been removed from the database through Mongo DB Atlas.
-I repeated this process for more dummy recipe documents.
+I repeated this process for more test recipe documents.

 # Account Access